MrSpideyNihal/GSOC-2026/README.md

 - **CI observability matters as much as the fix itself.** Several PRs here (e.g. #743, #847) weren't just "add sanitizer" but "add sanitizer *and* make its failures debuggable" — without clear CI job separation and logging, an intermittent ARM64/PPC64-style failure is nearly impossible to track down.

 ---

+A huge of thanks to  [@viferga](https://github.com/viferga) for guiding me throughout this journey.
+I truly appreciate all the support and mentorship!